greenmtnboy/fundiverse/docs/src/install/first-portfolio.md

 <br>

 That's it!
-You now own your stocks!
+You now own your (maybe paper) stocks!